vgarvardt/rklotz/README.md

 ### About panel

-About (author) panel can be overridden with `ui.about` option.
-File must have the following structure:
+About (author) panel can be overridden with `./var/about.html` template file.
+Template must have the following structure:

 ```html
 {{ define "partial/about.html" }}